 10. Take advantage of trends and seasons

 Pinterest is very liable to the season, holiday, public events related trends.
 This means that you can grow your boards by following these trends and planning your publications ahead.
 You need to post your content a little bit in advance; so by the peak time, your post already has some repins.

 It’s quite simple to see the search trends on Pinterest.
 First, the platform sends you emails with these trends about 2-3 times a month.
 Just search in your inbox for “search trends” from Pinterest, and you’ll see something like this:

 Want an example?
-About a 2 months before the Halloween 2017, I made a post about DIY Halloween decorations.
+I made a post before about DIY Halloween decorations.
 And look what happened with this pin – it went viral like crazy in just 10 days and resulted in the biggest (so far) spike in my Pinterest traffic.
-After the initial peak, the same post still worked pretty well until the Halloween, and after October 31 it retired, which was absolutely expected.
+After the initial peak, the same post still worked pretty well until Halloween, and after October 31 it retired, which was absolutely expected.
 I hope the same post will work for me next year again.